Nardien/nardien.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

+<span style="color:darkred">**UPDATE**</span>
+During Mar.
+2022 ~ Feb.
+2025, I work as a reseach scientist at [AITRICS](https://www.aitrics.com/) as the alternative military service, working under the supervision of Prof. [Sung Ju Hwang](http://www.sungjuhwang.com/).
+In South Korea, military service is mandatory.
+I plan to come back to academia after the end of the military service.

 I am a Ph.d. student at [Machine Learning and Artificial Intelligence (MLAI) lab](https://www.mlai-kaist.com/) in KAIST, under the supervision of Prof. [Sung Ju Hwang](http://www.sungjuhwang.com/).

 My research interest includes: